garronej/ts-ci/README.md

 Main selling points:

 - Unlike traditional CLI tools, `ts-ci` utilizes automation within Github Actions.
 Simply update your `package.json` version number and push.
 Your new version is automatically published on NPM.
-- It offers the convenience of publishing prereleases.
-All you need to do is update your package version to a prerelease format like `1.2.3-rc.3`.
-- It fosters enhanced quality control as it runs tests against the submitter's fork whenever a PR is opened.
-- `ts-ci` doesn't bundle your library into a single file.
+- It doesn't bundle your library into a single file.
 Instead, users can cherry-pick imports from your library, enabling tree shaking.
 For instance: `import { aSpecificFunction } from "your-module/aSpecificFile"`.
+- It's just a starting point.
+It provides a good default CI workflow that you can adapt to your needs.

 https://user-images.githubusercontent.com/6702424/197344513-065246b9-8823-4894-a9a7-6c539da10655.mp4

 # Examples of project using this template